Lubenz007/ookla-Speed-Test-Powershell/README.md

 # ookla-Speed-Test-Powershell
-Speedtest to Table Storage or csv file
+Speedtest to Table Storage or CSV file